One Fine Morning (song)

 "One Fine Morning" is the second single released off of Lighthouse's 1971 album, One Fine Morning.
 The song is one of the band's most successful singles, making the top of the charts in Canada, and becoming their most popular single released in the United States.
+It spent 12 weeks on the US Billboard Hot 100, debuting at number 75 the week of 11 September 1971 and peaking at number 24 the weeks of 6 and 13 November 1971.